MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Temporary: `EFI\BOOT\BOOTx64.efi`

-<p align="justify">While OpenCore is just a bootloader.
-This kind of bootloader is include with their own firmware, include extended quirks to boot macOS partition.
-Plus, OpenCore has portable features to allow chainloader option to other OS.</p>
+<p align="justify">While OpenCore is just a bootloader, this type of bootloader is included with their own firmware, along with additional quirks for booting the macOS partition.
+Furthermore, OpenCore has portable features that enable the chainloader option to be used with other operating systems.</p>

 ### 2.0 - ACPI